 Those white walls and plain surfaces are good news.
 Really.
 That means you are free to create any decorating color palette that shows off your style.
 Before you run out to shop for your room, make a plan for the colors you’ll be using.
 Creating a mood board is an imaginative way to envision your dorm room’s color scheme.
 Studying your pins on Pinterest is a clever way to discover colors and styles that you’re naturally drawn to.

 A Dorm Room Is Like a Tiny House

 Decorating your dorm room is like decorating a tiny home.
 You will sleep there, entertain there, study, and might even prepare food.
-All of the usual rooms in a home are combined in your dorm room, and you will most likely being sharing the space.
+All of the usual rooms in a home are combined in your dorm room, and you will most likely be sharing the space.

 When you’re dreaming up decorating ideas, consider the functions first to help you make the best choices.
 Color is a great way to separate an area visually when you’ll be living in a multi-purpose space.
 Once you plan your color scheme, decide which colors represent sleep and relaxation, studying, and entertaining and socializing.
 By creating little mini-palettes for each room function, it can feel more like a tiny house than a shared bedroom.